Diet trends – a crucial part of New Years’ resolutions. Read this before you embark on another New Year, New Me.

 A serving of JUST egg (3 tablespoons) has 70 calories, 5 grams of fat, 5 grams of protein, 1 gram of carbohydrates and 0 milligrams of cholesterol.
 In contrast, one large chicken egg contains 72 calories, 5 grams of fat, 6 grams of protein, 0 grams of carbohydrates and 183 milligrams of cholesterol.
 Aside from the cholesterol, their macronutrient profile is quite similar.

-Recently, a high-cholesterol diet has been questioned to contribute to cardiovascular disease, helping exonerate eggs from the list of foods to eat less.
+Recently, a high-cholesterol diet has been questioned to contribute to cardiovascular disease,.
+Finally, eggs have been exonerated from the list of foods to eat less (yay!).
 Most high-cholesterol foods have a high content of saturated fats too, which are also known to impact heart health.
 In contrast, eggs have a low amount of saturated fats so that they can be included in a healthy diet in moderation, despite the high cholesterol level.

 One great selling point of a plant-based egg alternative is the environmental benefits.
 On JUST egg’s website, they state it takes 53 gallons of water to produce a single chicken egg.
 In addition, 75% of the world’s agricultural land goes to animals, yet it yields 18% of our calories.
 By saving water and land use to produce animals which then produce eggs, CO2 emissions can be dramatically reduced too.

-Bottom line - Just Eggs seem like a great option to give a try, but unless you are unable to eat eggs due to allergy or veganism, I wouldn’t totally give up on chicken eggs!
+Bottom line – Just Eggs seem like a great option to give a try.
+However, unless you are unable to eat eggs due to allergy or veganism, I wouldn’t totally give up on chicken eggs!

 3) Mindful Eating